Closing a deal is step one. What happens next determines whether that customer renews, expands, or churns.

 Providing ongoing support and guidance to help customers get the most out of your product or service protects and grows your revenue, reducing pipeline anxiety.

-Happy customers are less likely to churn and they come with the added benefits of providing revenue expansion opportunities and championing your products internally.
-And when your previous champions move to new companies, they provide a warm path into new accounts,increasing your chances of closing a deal by 114%.
+Happy customers are less likely to churn.
+They also provide revenue expansion opportunities and champion your products internally.
+When your previous champions move to new companies, they provide a warm path into new accounts, increasing your chances of closing a deal by 114%.

 - Build relationships with new stakeholders